Ayaka Komatsu: Modeling career

-Her modeling agency is Amuse inc. She was a regular model of the now defunct Candy magazine.
+Her previous modeling agency is Amuse inc. She was a regular model of the now defunct Candy magazine.
 She also appeared in the Winter 2002-2003 "Angel Blue" fashion catalog and was on the cover of the manga Young Sunday dated April 7, 2005.

 She was a member of the 2004 edition of the Japanese modeling quartet named Nittelligenic, an idol group sponsored by Nippon TV.

 Acting career

 She has acted in the following movies: Odoru Daisosasen The Movie 2 (her role in this film was relatively minor; she gets attacked by a vampire), Koibumi, Master of Thunder, A Perfect Day for Love Letters, Drift and Drift 2 (later released as Drift Deluxe Edition), and Boku wa Imōto ni Koi o Suru (which opened in Japan on January 20, 2007, and later in Europe under the English title My Sister, My Love).

 Arguably, her best known role was as Minako Aino/Sailor V/Sailor Venus in the series Pretty Guardian Sailor Moon.

 Komatsu was in the cast of a TV show called Dandori Musume ("Appointment Girls").
 Her role in Dandori Musume is more comic than tragic, in contrast to her PGSM role.
 In 2008, she appeared in Average and in episode 7 of Aren't You a Criminal?.

-She had a recurring role in the summer Fuji TV drama Buzzer Beat, reuniting with her former Sailor Moon cast member Keiko Kitagawa, who had the lead female role as well as with Yamashita Tomohisa as Komatsu made a cameo appearance on his previous drama, Kurosagi.
+She had a recurring role in the summer Fuji TV drama Buzzer Beat, reuniting with her former Sailor Moon cast member Keiko Kitagawa, who had the lead female role as well as with Tomohisa Yamashita as Komatsu made a cameo appearance on his previous drama, Kurosagi.

+Personal life

+During her birthday on July 23, 2023, she announced her marriage to a general man, and she would move her entertainment activities to Sendai due to her husband’s work.

+On August 26, 2024, she announced on her Instagram account that she is expecting her first child.
+On February 2, 2025, she announced that she gave birth to her first child, a baby boy on January 28.